 First, though, let's discuss what this product even is, along with the benefits you'll enjoy by adding it to your arsenal.

-Neem oil is a garden remedy that green thumbs have been using for centuries.
-It’s extracted from the fruits and seeds alike of the neem plant, or Azadirachta indica.
+Neem oil spray is a garden remedy that green thumbs have been using for centuries to control insects.
+It’s extracted from the fruits and seeds alike of the neem plant or Azadirachta indica.

-However, its unique composition and fragrance make it quite beneficial in eliminating all manner of pests and diseases from your garden.
+However, its unique composition and fragrance make it quite beneficial in removing all manner of pests and diseases from your garden.

-What Compound Makes Neem Oil An Organic Pesticide/Fungicide?
+What Compound Makes Neem Oil Spray For Plants An Organic Pesticide/Fungicide?

-There are several compounds in neem oil that make it such a potent solution.
+There are several insecticidal properties in neem oil that make it such a potent solution.
 Azadirachtin is the most important.